leafOfTree/vim-vue-plugin/README.md

         set rpt+=path/to/this_plugin

-Plugin works if `filetype` is set to `vue`.
+The plugin works if `filetype` is set to `vue`.
 Please stay up to date.
 Feel free to open an issue or a pull request.

 ## How it works